eliaxelang007/Tello-Dart/README.md

-This packages provides a Dart interface to Ryze Tello drones.
+This package provides a Dart interface to Tello drones.

 ## Getting started

-* Make sure that your Tello has a good amount of battery
+* Install this package from [pub.dev](https://pub.dev/packages/ryze_tello).
-* Turn on your Tello
+* Write a dart script to control your Tello.
-* Connect to your Tello's wifi
+* Turn on your Tello.
-* Run the example script and watch your Tello fly!
+* Run your script and watch your Tello fly through the air.

 ## Usage

 Here's some sample code that shows how you can make a Tello takeoff, hover in the air for 5 seconds, and then land.

-An important thing to note here is that tello.disconnect() must be called to properly dispose of the sockets that connect to the tello.
+An important thing to note here is that **tello.disconnect()** must be called to properly dispose of the sockets that connect to the tello.

 ```dart